rostenkowski/resize/README.md

 ## Configuration

 The best way is to use the built-in Nette DI container extension in application configuration, usually located in `app/config.neon`.
-You can place the `imageStore` part of the configuration in your [local configuration](https://github.com/nette/sandbox/tree/master/app/config).
+You can place the `imageStore` part of the configuration to your [local configuration](https://github.com/nette/sandbox/tree/master/app/config) file.
 ```yml
 extensions:
     imageStore: Rostenkowski\ImageStore\Extension